The idea of a "second chance" season had been one that consistently floated around the fanbase since the early years of The Amazing Race

 .
 Already notorious information leeches during Season 15, they took it up to eleven

 this time, as they, out off all the teams, benefited the most from the alliance-dominated season.
 They used their charisma to get answers from other teams (mostly Zev & Justin), and stay with the pack, despite rarely completing a mental task on their own.
 They reached the Final 3, creating much apprehension among some fans who were worried that, despite their two leg wins, they were about to see another All-Star season end with a controversial winner.
-They took a brief lead in the final leg following the first roadblock, but Kisha & Jen passed them by when their cab went to get more gas, and they were unable to catch up during any of the remaining tasks.
+They took a brief lead in the final leg following the first Roadblock, but Kisha & Jen passed them by when their cab went to get more gas, and they were unable to catch up during any of the remaining tasks.
 So, much like the Washington Generals, they finished 2nd, but would get another shot at the million on the second All-Stars.

 - Bad Liar: In the penultimate leg, Flight Time & Big Easy and Zev & Justin had a flight that would put them in Brazil ten hours in front of Kisha & Jen and Gary & Mallory, but when Mallory asked the Globetrotters if they had found a better flight, their horrible lies (Big Easy's absolutely terrible "no" and Flight Time spreading his arms as if trying to stop celebrating getting an earlier flight) all but gave away that they had, and all four teams got on the same flight.